Internet Safety Information for Parents:

 On Friday, Classes 2 and 3 enjoyed Google's Be Internet Legends assembly which reminded them of important rules for staying safe online.
-The children took the Legends' Pledge, considered what a safe password would look like and were even joined by our local MP, Ester McVey.
+The children took the Legends' Pledge, considered what a safe password would look like and were even joined by our local MP, Esther McVey.

 Children from Reception to Year 6 have lessons on the topic of E-Safety.
 In Spring 1, children in Classes 1, 2 and 3 had a six-week unit all about how to stay safe online and when using digital devices.

 Class 1 children learnt about keeping personal information (names, addresses and school names) private, being kind to people online as well as in the real world, telling an adult if something or someone upsets them or makes them feel uncomfortable and asking permission before going on devices.
 They even learnt a song to help them remember the rules!